Fight Plans

 if opp < 2 and endurance_percent > 75 then 5B/10/5 (inside);

-#opponent is tired and you 'don't need to rest' - open up a heaps. (only use this if opponent has 0 KP.)
+#opponent is tired and you 'don't need to rest' - open up a heaps.

 if opp < 2 and endurance_percent > 85 then 5B/11/4 (inside);